vidhilad/pocketRev/README.md

 ## Ashish Kumar
 - Gen Review : In this Page reviews of general products are shown such as Laptops and Mouse - HTML and CSS
-- Video Games : Top 50 Video games now Popular-  HTML and CSS GRID AND FLEX
+- Video Games : Top 50 Video games now Popular-  HTML and CSS GRID AND FLEX (II Feature - Image slider using JS and CSS)
 - God of War( 1 Video Game) : Covered one particular game named "GOD OF WAR" review - Comment feature using JavaScript

 ## Alfred Emasoga Padilla N01534041